Helping You Stay Active Through Volunteering

 Bent Elementary School is one of the schools that is served by the RSVP Crisis Program.

 At Bent many students don’t have lunch until early afternoon after arriving at school as early as 8:30 a.m.
 The teachers allow snacks in the classroom to help them through the morning, but many families aren’t financially able to provide additional food for their children.
-This is where RSVP comes in and provides snacks so all students make it through their stomach growling and be able to concentrate on their work.
+This is where RSVP comes in and provides snacks to the students.
+The kids are then able to concentrate on their work without their growling stomachs keeping them distracted.

 This part of the program also lifts the burden from teachers, where they may have had to dig into their own pocket to provide for the students.
 We endeavor to provide items for each classroom in need.